 This subroutine initializes the communication descriptor associated with an index space.
-One of the optional arguments parts, vg, vl, nl or repl must be specified, thereby choosing the specific initialization strategy.
+One of the optional arguments parts, vg, v1, n1 or rep1 must be specified, thereby choosing the specific initialization strategy.

 '''

 Type: Synchronous.

 '''

 icontxt the communication context.

 vg Data allocation: each index $i \in \{1 \dots mg\}$ is allocated to process vg(i).